 SOUTHINGTON - A Middletown man has pleaded guilty to stealing an expensive construction device from a local business.

-Paul Didato, 27, was an employee at River Valley Construction, located at 89 Birch St., when he had his girlfriend in March 2018 pawned a laser used in construction jobs, he admitted Tuesday, during a hearing in Bristol Superior Court.
+Paul Didato, 27, was an employee at River Valley Construction, at 89 Birch St., in March 2018 when he had his girlfriend pawn a laser used in construction jobs, he admitted Tuesday during a hearing in Bristol Superior Court.

-Didato pleaded guilty during the hearing to charges of third-degree larceny, first-degree failure to appear, second-degree failure to appear and sixth-degree larceny.
+Didato pleaded guilty to charges of third-degree larceny, first-degree failure to appear, second-degree failure to appear and sixth-degree larceny.
 He also admitted to violating his probation, which he is serving for a 2016 fourth-degree larceny conviction.

 Didato was sentenced to a year in prison.